Role of Non-state Actors in Disaster Response and Recovery

 Mapping the Politics of Public Health: Threat Perception, Advocacy, and Policymaking

 Public health is an inherently political matter, deeply intertwined with governing institutions, political disputes, and ideas about how government should act and why.
-With Daniel Sledge (UTA), I am working on a new, large-scale project that systematically maps the politics of public health.
-We aim to treat specific public health threats and diseases as units of analysis and trace elite framing, policy advocacy, public attention, and government response over time.
+With Daniel Sledge (UTA), I am co-direct the Health Politics Data Initiative, which systematically maps the politics of public health.
+We treat specific public health threats and diseases as units of analysis and trace elite framing, policy advocacy, public attention, and government response over time.
 Our project is funded by a UTA College of Liberal Arts “From Cure to Care: Advancing Human Well-being through Arts, Humanities, and Social Sciences (iC2C)” seed grant.

 Interest Groups and the Policy Process